 Integration into the hiring company often varies in the case of temporary employment, as rapid readiness for deployment is required.
 In the case of personnel placement, the employee is fully integrated into the company's processes.
 The company then takes over the familiarisation and integration into the internal processes itself.

-Temporary employment offers companies a high degree of flexibility when they have short-term deployment options or want to complete projects for a limited period of time.
+Temporary employment offers companies a high degree of flexibility if they have short-term deployment options or want to complete projects for a limited period of time.
 This flexibility is not available with permanent placement.
 Employment is geared towards the long term and therefore offers less flexibility.

 There are numerous advantages for companies that opt for employee leasing.
 Of course, there are also disadvantages.
 Let's start with the advantages.